josephsl/wintenApps/readme.md

 * Submenu items are properly recognized in various apps, including context menu for Start menu tiles and microsoft Edge's app menu (Redstone 5).
 * In addition to dialogs recognized by NVDA, more dialogs are now recognized as proper dialogs and reported as such, including Insider Preview dialog (settings app).
 * NVDA can announce suggestion count when performing a search in majority of cases.
 This option is controlled by "Report object position information" in Object presentation panel found in NVDA settings.
+* NVDA will no longer announce "blank" when pressing up or down arrow to open all apps views in Start menu.
+* When searching in Start menu or File Explorer, NVDA will no longer announce search results twice when reviewing results, which also makes braille output more consistent when reviewing items.
 * In certain context menus (such as in Edge), position information (e.g. 1 of 2) is no longer announced.
 * The following UIA events are recognized: controller for, drag start, drag cancel, drag complete, element selected, item status, live region change, notification, system alert, text change, tooltip opened, window opened.
 With NVDA set to run with debug logging enabled, these events will be tracked, and for UIA notification event, a debug tone will be heard if notifications come from somewhere other than the currently active app.
 * It is possible to tracke only specific events and/or events coming from specific apps.